CCMS-UCSD/GNPSDocumentation/docs/isgnpsright.md

 ## File Formats

 Mass spectrometry files must be converted from proprietary vendor formats to open file formats.
-GNPS currently support mzXML, mzML, and mgf formats for analysis.
+GNPS currently support .mzXML, .mzML, and .mgf formats for analysis.
 To convert, please see our [conversion guide](fileconversion.md).

+Our tools do NOT support .mzData, .xml, .raw, .RAW, .wiff, .scan, .d, and .cdf formats.